GeminiDRSoftware/DRAGONSWorkshops/Workshops/BasicDRAGONS-1hr/sphinx/what_are_recipes_and_primitives.rst

     can safely ignore the "qa" mode, it is used exclusively at the observatory, at night, to help with the assessment of the sky conditions and the resulting quality of the data.
 Everything defaults to "sq".

+    The last three "sq" recipes are really the "ql" recipes.
+This a newly discovered bug (circa Dec 2021).
+The NIRI quicklook recipes are identical to the science recipes and are just "Python imported" from the science module, and that import trips the current implementation of ``showrecipes``.

 To see what a specific recipe looks like, not just the default recipe, use the ``-r`` flag::